Back to the lexicon

 What is the difference between CSAT and NPS?

-How can I quickly improve my CSAT score?
+How can I quickly improve my CSAT score without more budget?

 When should I send a CSAT survey?